DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation

 \subsection{Prompts}

-Our prompts are lightweight by design, consisting of a system prompt followed by a user prompt that contains a pair of a function and its method-level documentation.
-That is, the LLM performs the inconsistency detection task in a zero-shot manner.
+Our prompts are brief by design.
 The system prompt consists of two parts: a prefix that introduces the task and input format, and a JSON schema that specifies the output format.
+The user prompt contains a pair of a function and its method-level documentation.
+As such, the LLM performs the inconsistency detection task in a zero-shot manner.